How to Get the Classic Start Menu in Windows 11

 Since a registry tweak is no longer feasible, as of the 22H2 update in 2022, ExplorerPatcher on GitHub became a popular solution.
 The app has many customizable options, plus it has pre-compiled ones for switching between Windows 10 Start Menu and Windows 11.

 Several apps are available that tweak your Windows 11 Start Menu, and ExplorerPatcher is one with many customizable options.
 Those used to the Win 10 Taskbar and the Start Menu can enjoy bringing it back along with many tweaks you can add to suit your needs.

 How to Move the Start Menu in Windows 11

-The Windows 11 interface displays the starts menu at the center of the screen.
-Some users may find this arrangement convenient, but most are used to seeing the menu bar in the bottom-left part of the desktop.
+If you are one of many that want to keep the Windows 11 interface but make some adjustments, you can adjust the Start Menu found at the center of the screen.
+Most users are accustomed to seeing the menu bar in the bottom-left part of the desktop.
 Moving the Start menu to its previous position will combine the look of Windows 10 with the functionality of Windows 11.

 - Use the Windows + R command to launch the Run dialog field.